 Before you use the multipart upload API, you are responsible for creating the parts to upload.
 Object Storage Provides API operations for the remaining steps.
 The service also provides API operations for listing in-progress multipart uploads, listing the object parts in an in-progress multipart upload, and aborting in-progress multipart uploads initiated through the API.

-Here we describe the API steps at a high level, but you can refer to the API Reference for specifics about supported API calls.
+Here we provide a high-level overview of the API steps, but you can refer to the API Reference for specifics about supported API calls.

 Creating Object Parts